danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 ![alt text](https://github.com/danimaaz/NBA-Injury-Analysis-2013-2019-/blob/main/Images%20and%20Graphs/Injury%20History%20Graphs/Body%20Inj.%20Count%20vs%20Injury%20Duration%20-%20regression%20results.PNG "Figure 23")

-#########Edit this
 As you can see from above, there does not appear to be a strong correlation at all between the two variables.
 The Pearson correlation coefficient is incredibly low at 0.077.
-Additionally, the p-value is also incredibly low at 0.1% (which is well below the 5% cut off rate) and the Adjusted R-squared value is at 0.005, which is far too close to 0.
-As a result, I can conclude that there doesn't appear to be a visible linear relationship between the body part's injury count and the injury duration.
+While the p-value _is_ incredibly low at only .1% (well below the 5% significance threshold), the adjusted R-squared value is at 0.005, which is far too low to be considered a good model.
+Additionally,  As a result, I can conclude that there doesn't appear to be a visible linear relationship between the body part's injury count and the injury duration.

 Just to be certain that there was no linear relationship between the injury count and injury duration, I also investigated the relationship between the player's total injury count and the duration of their injury.
 Figure 24 is a scatter plot of the player's total injury count (x-axis) and the duration of the injury with a linear regression line plotted over it.
 Figure 24 is the summary report of the linear regression in Figure 25.